I know he's always late, but I mean, this is bordering on an hour, unless it was 1.45.

 He is implementing amnesty.

-And Wolf Blitzer says, Well, it's really not a formal executive order.
+And Wolf Blitzer says, well, it's really not a formal executive order.

 I mean, it's more of a policy order from the department.

-So he's trying to excuse it, at least Wolf knows.
+So he's trying to excuse it.

 And he's trying to cover for the press.

-Well, it's not an executive order, he's making Janetano do this.
+Well, it's not an executive order.

-This reporter in explaining this comes out here and basically tries to explain it in a way that would engender support for the well, he needs votes, Wolf.
+He's making Janet Pantano do this reporter in explaining this comes out here and basically tries to explain it in a way that would engender support for the.

 He's got to get re-elected.